parallelwindfarms/parareal/paper/paper.md

 [@AUBANEL2011172].

-The present work introduces the software solution we developed in order to apply the Parareal algorithm to different dynamical problems in a practical way.
+The present work introduces the software solution we developed in order to apply the Parareal algorithm to different dynamical problems in a practical way, although with a focus on OpenFOAM[^1] [@openfoam].
-In order to attract an audience as big as possible, we decided to write it in Python, an open-source language with a large and active users' community.
+In order to attract an audience as large as possible, we decided to write it in Python, an open-source language with a large and active users' community.
 We made it suitable for running on supercomputers.
 And last but not least, we followed not only the